Delta Phi Epsilon (social): Membership

-As with all National Panhellenic Conference (NPC) sororities, women may join Delta Phi Epsilon if they attend as an undergraduate a university with an active chapter from which they receive a membership offer.
+As with all National Panhellenic Conference (NPC) sororities, women may join Delta Phi Epsilon if they attend as an undergraduate at a university with an active chapter from which they receive a membership offer.
 Before graduation, the sorority's programming focuses on five areas: sisterhood, scholarship, self, service, and social.
 Members of the sorority must follow the three core values: Justice, sisterhood, and love.
-After graduation, the programming for alumnae moves to five other areas: character, civic, cultural, connection, career.
+After graduation, the programming for alumnae moves to five other areas: character, civic, cultural, connection, and career.